 - Improve the future prospects of at-risk children in Tanzania

 - Give impoverished children quality care, compassion and a sense of hope

 - Enable inter-cultural exchange which benefits both locals and international volunteers alike.

 How You Can Help

 Volunteers play an essential role in helping disadvantaged children through this program.
 Participants will spend their time taking care of children and assist the local team as needed.
 During the day, the older children attend school while the younger ones are taught at the care center.
-Volunteers will be busy working with the children, running activities, helping feed them and other care essentials, playing games, and cooking and cleaning.
+Volunteers will be busy working with the children, running activities, playing games, and cooking and cleaning.
 The children love to have international visitors and flourish with the extra attention from volunteers.
 Volunteers make a huge difference to the lives of these vulnerable children, and are truly needed and appreciated at the center.
 In their down time, volunteers will find that Arusha is a bustling city, filled with a great many things to do and see, while outside of the city are a great number of national parks and impressive sights.

 Volunteers will contribute in a number of ways on this program and can expect to undertake the following tasks:

-- Help to feed and care for the children
+- Help to care for the children

 - Help to teach the children